casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Modal Classical
 Classical music from selected composers were also included as part of the style specific dataset.
-This was composers who were in the expressionist, impressionist and (..) paradigms as this was the moderns sounding style that would suit the model context.
+This was composers who were in the expressionist, impressionist and nasjonal romantic with inspiration of Scandinavian folk music (..) paradigms as this was the moderns sounding style that would suit the model context.

 http://www.midiworld.com/classic.htm#d
 http://www.midiworld.com/classic.htm#m